Hauraki District Council

 PAWC11/65 Thorp/Adams CARRIED

 The Community Facilities Manager updated on community facilities.

 Insulation of Pensioner Units

-For the member’s information, the Community Facilities Manager advised that in April 2011 the Community Facilities Manager applied for funding under the Government EECA insulation programme for a subsidy to insulate all of the pensioner units.
+For the member’s information, the Community Facilities Manager advised that she had applied for funding under the Government EECA insulation programme for a subsidy to insulate all of the pensioner units.
 The program entitles Council to a 60% subsidy for insulation of the pensioner units.

 CAPITAL WORKS SUMMARY